How To Turn Off Autocorrect On A Mac Computer

 With an enabled dictation feature, you can dictate text anywhere you type (Safari, Google Chrome, Pages, Words, etc.).
 For instance, quick responses to the Mail or to send text.

 How does it work?
 The dictated words are sent to Apple to process the request ticket.
 The feedback window gauges your utterance volume and offers basic dictation controls.
 However, there are two different ways to use Dictation.
-Here below are the steps you need to turn on Dictation on Mac.
+Below are the steps to enable Dictation on your Mac.

 enable-dictation